mwbowers/mwbowers.github.io/concepts/program-structure/rpg-feedback-data-structures.md

 Just like `PSDS` (above), the `INFDS` data-structure member fields are indicated by either position in the buffer or by the use of *keywords* like `*FILE`, `*SIZE`, `*ROUTINE` etc.

->The name of the data-structure field member is used-defined.
+>The name of the data-structure field member is user-defined.

 The `INFDS` contains the following feedback information: